ishmael233/LLM4OPT/README.md

 | [Enhancing healthcare resource allocation through large language models](https://doi.org/10.1016/j.swevo.2025.101859) | SEC | Nov 2024 | This study proposes an LLM-based framework integrating Prompt Engineering, RAG, and tool utilization to optimize healthcare resource allocation dynamically.
 ChatGPT-4o outperformed traditional methods by reducing costs and overtime while adapting to scale changes without re-optimization, demonstrating LLMs' potential in balancing multi-objective constraints and real-world medical complexities. |
 | [Bridging Large Language Models and Optimization: A Unified Framework for Text-attributed Combinatorial Optimization](https://doi.org/10.48550/arXiv.2408.12214) | ArXiv | Dec 2024 | LNCS bridges LLMs and combinatorial optimization by encoding text-attributed problems into a unified semantic space and generating solutions via a Transformer-based network.
 Trained with conflict-free multi-task reinforcement learning, it achieves state-of-the-art performance across diverse COPs while enabling cross-problem generalization through fine-tuning. |
 | [Meta-Optimization and Program Search using Language Models for Task and Motion Planning](https://arxiv.org/pdf/2505.03725) | ArXiv | May 2024 | The paper introduces ​​MOPS​​, a hierarchical method combining ​​language models​​ and ​​numerical optimization​​ to solve ​​task and motion planning (TAMP)​​ by searching over constraint sequences instead of action sequences, enabling precise robotic manipulation from natural language instructions. |

-## How to Contribute

-If you would like to add more papers to this collection or suggest edits, please feel free to open a pull request.
-Contributions are welcome!
-Please follow these guidelines:

-1. Fork this repository.
-2. Add your paper to the appropriate section (either Problem-driven LLM-based Optimization, Low-level LLM-assisted EAs, or High-level LLM-assisted EAs).
-3. Add a brief summary of the paper along with the title, authors, and year.
-4. Submit a pull request for review.